thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 ### Configuring the correlator
 Once MQTT is configured, the correlator must be configured to include the configs and inject monitor files in the correct order.

-Copy the configuration [from here](src/Instructions/project/config/CorrelatorConfig.yaml) in to
+Copy the configuration [from here](src/Instructions/project/config/CorrelatorConfig.yaml) into the CorrelatorConfig.yaml file found in the config directory in the project explorer.
 # Deploying and Launching

 ## Deploying to thin-edge.io